-Believe it or not, traveling during the rainy season in Vietnam can be a good thing for travelers: hotels and flights are cheaper, and less traveler volume means you share the tourist trail with less people going the same way.
+Believe it or not, traveling during the rainy season in Vietnam can be a good thing for travelers: hotels and flights are cheaper, and less traveler volume means you share the tourist trail with fewer people going the same way.
+This season is also known as the “monsoon” or “typhoon” season from April to October and get ready because each year the heat and rain intensifies.

-If you’re aware of the downsides of traveling in the rainy season and have prepared for them, there’s no reason why your July jaunt Vietnam can’t be the best (and best-value) trip you’ll ever have.
+If you’re aware of the downsides of traveling in the rainy season and have prepared for them, there’s no reason why your time in Vietnam can’t be the best time to travel (and best-value) trip you’ll ever have.
 Start preparing for your Vietnam monsoon season trip by consulting this packing list; it contains most of the essentials you need to make it happily through the region’s rains.

 1. Mosquito repellent